ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 in the requirement specification.
 The test suites call the protocol adapter to send and receive message between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consists of a series test cases which are categorized to several scenarios.
+The test suites consist of a series of test cases which are categorized into several scenarios.

 ### MS-OXWSATT

-One scenario is designed to verify the server-side, testable requirements in MS-OXWSATT test suite.
+This scenario is designed to verify the server-side, testable requirements in the MS-OXWSATT test suite.
 The following table lists the scenarios designed in the test suite.

  Scenario  | Description
 :------------ | :-------------
-  S01\_AttachmentProcessing |   This scenario is designed to test operations related to the creation, retrieving, and deletion of the attachment.
+  S01\_AttachmentProcessing |   Test the operations on creating, retrieving, and deleting an attachment.

 ### MS-OXWSBTRF

-One scenario is designed to verify the server-side, testable requirements in MS-OXWSBTRF test suite.
+This scenario is designed to verify the server-side, testable requirements in the MS-OXWSBTRF test suite.
 The following table lists the scenarios designed in the test suite.

  Scenario  | Description
 :------------ | :-------------
-  S01\_ExportAndUploadItems  |   This scenario is designed to export items from a mailbox server and upload items to a mailbox server.
+S01\_ExportAndUploadItems  |   Test the operation on exporting items from a mailbox server and upload items to a mailbox server.

 ### MS-OXWSCONT

-Six scenarios are designed to verify the server-side, testable requirements in MS-OXWSCONT test suite.
+The six scenarios are designed to verify the server-side, testable requirements in the MS-OXWSCONT test suite.
 The following table lists the scenarios designed in this test suite.

    Scenario  | Description
 :------------ | :-------------
-  S01\_CreateGetDeleteContactItem      |         This scenario is designed to test operations related to creation, retrieving and deletion of the contact items in the server.
+  S01\_CreateGetDeleteContactItem      |         Test the operations on creating, retrieving and deleting contact items on the server.
-  S02\_UpdateContactItem               |         This scenario is designed to test operation related to updating of the contact items in the server.
+  S02\_UpdateContactItem               |         Test the operation on updating contact items on the server.
-  S03\_CopyContactItem                 |         This scenario is designed to test operation related to copy of the contact items in the server.
+  S03\_CopyContactItem                 |         Test the operation on copying contact items on the server.
-  S04\_MoveContactItem                 |         This scenario is designed to test operation related to movement of the contact items in the server.
+  S04\_MoveContactItem                 |         Test the operation on moving contact items on the server.
-  S05\_OperateMultipleContactItems     |         This scenario is designed to test operations related to creation, updating, movement, retrieving, copy and deletion of the multiple contact items in the server.
+  S05\_OperateMultipleContactItems     |         Test the operations on creating, updating, moving, retrieving, copying and deleting multiple contact items on the server.
-  S06\_OperateContactItemWithOptionalElements |  This scenario is designed to test operations related to creation, updating, movement, retrieving and copy of the contact items with optional elements in the server.
+  S06\_OperateContactItemWithOptionalElements |  Test the operations on creating, updating, moving, retrieving, and copying contact items with optional elements on the server.

 ### MS-OXWSCORE

-Eight scenarios are designed to verify the server-side, testable requirements in MS-OXWSCORE test suite.
+The eight scenarios are designed to verify the server-side, testable requirements in the MS-OXWSCORE test suite.
 The following table lists the scenarios designed in this test suite.

    Scenario  | Description
 :------------ | :-------------
-  S01\_ManageBaseItems        |        This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of base items on the server.
+  S01\_ManageBaseItems        |        Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of base items on the server.
-  S02\_ManageContactItems     |        This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of contact items on the server.
+  S02\_ManageContactItems     |        Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of contact items on the server.
-  S03\_ManageDistributionListsItems |  This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of distribution list items on the server.
+  S03\_ManageDistributionListsItems |  Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of distribution list items on the server.
-  S04\_ManageEmailItems            |   This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, sending, deletion and mark of email items on the server.
+  S04\_ManageEmailItems            |   Test the operations on creating, retrieving, updating, moving, copying, sending, deleting and marking of email items on the server.
-  S05\_ManageMeetingItems          |   This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of calendar items on the server.
+  S05\_ManageMeetingItems          |   Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of calendar items on the server.
-  S06\_ManagePostItems             |   This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of post items on the server.
+  S06\_ManagePostItems             |   Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of post items on the server.
-  S07\_ManageTaskItems             |   This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, deletion and mark of task items on the server.
+  S07\_ManageTaskItems             |   Test the operations on creating, retrieving, updating, moving, copying, deleting and marking of task items on the server.
-  S08\_ManageSevenKindsOfItems     |   This scenario is designed to test operations related to creation, retrieving, updating, movement, copy, and deletion of base, contact, distribution list, email, meeting, post, and task items on the server.
+  S08\_ManageSevenKindsOfItems     |   Test the operations on creating, retrieving, updating, moving, copying, and deleting items such as base, contact, distribution list, email, meeting, post, and task on the server.

 ### MS-OXWSFOLD

-Eight scenarios are designed to verify the server-side, testable requirements in MS-OXWSFOLD test suite.
+The eight scenarios are designed to verify the server-side, testable requirements in the MS-OXWSFOLD test suite.
 The following table lists the scenarios designed in this test suite.

 Scenario  | Description
 :------------ | :-------------
-  S01\_CreateDeleteFolder |  This scenario is designed to test operations related to creation and deletion of folders from a mailbox.
+  S01\_CreateDeleteFolder |  Test the operations on creating and deleting folders from a mailbox.
-  S02\_CopyFolder         |  This scenario is designed to test operations related to the copy of an identified folder.
+  S02\_CopyFolder         |  Test the operations on copying an identified folder.
-  S03\_MoveFolder         |  This scenario is designed to test operations related to moving folders from a specified parent folder and putting them in another parent folder.
+  S03\_MoveFolder         |  Test the operations on moving folders from a specified parent folder and putting them in another parent folder.
-  S04\_GetFolder          |  This scenario is designed to test operations related to retrieving folders.
+  S04\_GetFolder          |  Test the operations on retrieving folders.
-  S05\_EmptyFolder        |  This scenario is designed to test operations related to emptying identified folders and deleting subfolders of the specified folder.
+  S05\_EmptyFolder        |  Test the operations on emptying identified folders and deleting subfolders of the specified folder.
-  S06\_UpdateFolder       |  This scenario is designed to test operations related to the modification properties of an existing folder.
+  S06\_UpdateFolder       |  Test the operations on modifying properties of an existing folder.
-  S07\_FolderPermission   |  This scenario is designed to test permission related cases.
+  S07\_FolderPermission   |  Test the permission-related cases.
-  S08\_OptionalElements   |  This scenario is designed to test all operations with/without all optional elements.
+  S08\_OptionalElements   |  Test all operations with/without all optional elements.

 ### MS-OXWSMSG

-Seven scenarios are designed to verify the server-side, testable requirements in MS-OXWSMSG test suite.
+The seven scenarios are designed to verify the server-side, testable requirements in the MS-OXWSMSG test suite.
 The following table lists the scenarios designed in this test suite.

   Scenario  | Description
 :------------ | :-------------
-  S01\_CreateGetDeleteEmailMessage  |  This scenario is designed to test operations related to creation, retrieving, and deletion of an email message from the server.
+  S01\_CreateGetDeleteEmailMessage  |  Test the operations on creating, retrieving, and deleting an email message from the server.
-  S02\_UpdateEmailMessage         |    This scenario is designed to test operation related to updating an email message on the server.
+  S02\_UpdateEmailMessage         |    Test the operation on updating an email message on the server.
-  S03\_CopyEmailMessage           |    This scenario is designed to test operation related to copy of an email message on the server.
+  S03\_CopyEmailMessage           |    Test the operation copying an email message on the server.
-  S04\_MoveEmailMessage           |    This scenario is designed to test operation related to movement of an email message on the server.
+  S04\_MoveEmailMessage           |    Test the operation on moving an email message on the server.
-  S05\_SendEmailMessage           |    This scenario is designed to test operation related to sending of an email message on the server.
+  S05\_SendEmailMessage           |    Test the operation on sending an email message on the server.
-  S06\_OperateMultipleEmailMessages |  This scenario is designed to test operations related to creation, retrieving, updating, copy, movement, sending and deletion of multiple email messages on the server at the same time.
+  S06\_OperateMultipleEmailMessages |  Test the operations on creating, retrieving, updating, copy, moving, sending and deleting multiple email messages on the server at the same time.
-  S07\_OptionalElementsValidation   |  This scenario is designed to test operations related to creation, retrieving and deletion of an email message with/without optional elements.
+  S07\_OptionalElementsValidation   |  Test the operations on creating, retrieving and deleting an email message with/without optional elements.

 ### MS-OXWSMTGS

-Five scenarios are designed to verify the server-side, testable requirements in MS-OXWSMTGS test suite.
+The five scenarios are designed to verify the server-side, testable requirements in the MS-OXWSMTGS test suite.
 The following table lists the scenarios designed in this test suite.

   Scenario  | Description
 :------------ | :-------------
-  S01\_CreateGetDeleteCalendarRelatedItem |   This scenario is designed to test operations related to creation, retrieving and deletion of calendar related items on server.
+  S01\_CreateGetDeleteCalendarRelatedItem |   Test the operations on creating, retrieving and deleting calendar related items on the server.
-  S02\_UpdateCalendarRelatedItem          |   This scenario is designed to test operation related to updating of calendar related items on server.
+  S02\_UpdateCalendarRelatedItem          |   Test the operation on updating calendar-related items on the server.
-  S03\_CopyCalendarRelatedItem            |   This scenario is designed to test operation related to copy of calendar related items on server
-  S04\_MoveCalendarRelatedItem            |   This scenario is designed to test operation related to movement of calendar related items on server.
+  S03\_CopyCalendarRelatedItem            |   Test the operation on copying calendar-related items on the server S04\_MoveCalendarRelatedItem            |   Test the operation on moving calendar-related items on the server.
-  S05\_OperateMultipleCalendarRelatedItems |  This scenario is designed to test operations related to creation, retrieving, updating, copy, movement and deletion of multiple calendar related items on server.
+  S05\_OperateMultipleCalendarRelatedItems |  Test the operations on creating, retrieving, updating, copying, moving and deleting multiple calendar-related items on the server.

 ### MS-OXWSSYNC

-Four scenarios are designed to verify the server-side, testable requirements in MS-OXWSSYNC test suite.
+The four scenarios are designed to verify the server-side, testable requirements in the MS-OXWSSYNC test suite.
 The following table lists the scenarios designed in this test suite.

   Scenario  | Description
 :------------ | :-------------
-  S01\_SyncFolderHierarchy            |               This scenario is designed to test SyncFolderHierarchy operation on the following folders: inbox, calendar, contacts, tasks and search.
+  S01\_SyncFolderHierarchy            | Test the SyncFolderHierarchy operation on the following folders: inbox, calendar, contacts, tasks and search.
-  S02\_SyncFolderItems                 |              The scenario is designed to test SyncFolderItems operation on the following items: MessageType item, MeetingRequestMessageType item, MeetingResponseMessageType item, MeetingCancellationMessageType item, TaskType item, ContactItemType item, PostItemType item, CalendarItemType item, DistributionListType item and ItemType item.
+  S02\_SyncFolderItems                | Test the SyncFolderItems operation on the following items: MessageType, MeetingRequestMessageType, MeetingResponseMessageType, MeetingCancellationMessageType, TaskType, ContactItemType, PostItemType, CalendarItemType, DistributionListType and ItemType.
-  S03\_OperateSyncFolderHierarchyOptionalElements  |  This scenario is designed to test SyncFolderHierarchy operation succeeds to get the synchronization information of five types of folders: inbox, calendar, tasks, contacts, and search regardless of setting the optional elements.
+  S03\_OperateSyncFolderHierarchyOptionalElements  |  Test if the SyncFolderHierarchy operation succeeds in getting the synchronization information of five types of folders: inbox, calendar, tasks, contacts, and search regardless of setting the optional elements.
-  S04\_OperateSyncFolderItemsOptionalElements       | This scenario is designed to test SyncFolderItems operation succeeds to get the synchronization information of multiple items regardless of setting the optional elements.
+  S04\_OperateSyncFolderItemsOptionalElements | Test if the SyncFolderItems operation succeeds in getting the synchronization information of multiple items regardless of setting the optional elements.

 ### MS-OXWSTASK

-Six scenarios are designed to verify the server-side, testable requirements in MS-OXWSTASK test suite.
-The following table lists the scenarios designed in this test suite
+The six scenarios are designed to verify the server-side, testable requirements in the MS-OXWSTASK test suite.
+The following table lists the scenarios designed in this test suite.

  Scenario  | Description
 :------------ | :-------------
-  S01\_CreateGetDeleteTaskItem        |           This scenario is designed to test operations related to creation, retrieving, and deletion of a task item from the server.
+S01\_CreateGetDeleteTaskItem        | Test the operations on creating, retrieving, and deleting a task item from the server.
-  S02\_UpdateTaskItem                 |          This scenario is designed to test the operation related to updating a task item on the server.
+S02\_UpdateTaskItem                 | Test the operation on updating a task item on the server.
-  S03\_CopyTaskItem                   |         This scenario is designed to test the operation related to copying a task item on the server.
+S03\_CopyTaskItem                   | Test the operation on copying a task item on the server.
-  S04\_MoveTaskItem                   |        This scenario is designed to test the operation related to moving a task item on the server.
+S04\_MoveTaskItem                   | Test the operation on moving a task item on the server.
-  S05\_OperateMultipleTaskItems       |       This scenario is designed to test operation related to operating multiple task items on the server at the same time.
+S05\_OperateMultipleTaskItems       | Test the operation on operating multiple task items on the server at the same time.
-  S06\_OperateTaskItemWithOptionalElements  | This scenario is designed to test operations related to operating a task item with or without optional elements on the server.
+S06\_OperateTaskItemWithOptionalElements  | Test the operations on operating a task item with or without optional elements on the server.